The Baader-Meinhof phenomenon

 Remember the scientist who coined the term frequency illusion for this term, Arnold Zwicky?

-He noticed that people who are above-average interested in language are prone to having these experiences.
+He noticed that people who are above-average interested in language are extra prone to having these experiences.

 Regarding how often I’ve experienced this phenomenon myself, maybe I should add that I didn’t just study public relations at the university: